2016 AFBA Fall Newsletter

 Chairman & President’s Message

-Salute to Veterans – We are reminded by the upcoming Veterans Day holiday to express our gratitude to all the men and women who have served.
-AFBA salutes all veterans.
-Our office will be closed in observance of Veterans Day on Wednesday, November 11.
+We want to express our gratitude to all the men and women who have served in the armed forces.
+AFBA salutes and thanks all veterans.
+Our office will be closed in observance of Veterans Day on Friday, November 11.

 General Ralph E. “Ed” Eberhart, USAF (Ret.)
 Chairman & President